Doravid/RayBird/README.md

 ## Credits

 Credit to [RayLib](https://github.com/raysan5/raylib) for the library and to [raylib-zig](https://github.com/Not-Nik/raylib-zig) for the Zig bindings. <br>
-Another massive thanks to [Snake Bird](https://store.steampowered.com/app/357300/Snakebird/) for being such a fun game.
+Thank you to [Snake Bird](https://store.steampowered.com/app/357300/Snakebird/) for being such a fun game.

 ## Building